What is payroll software?

 Why I chose QuickBooks Payroll

-QuickBooks Payroll is one of the top providers for small business payroll, with an interface, pricing, and features very similar to those of competitors like Gusto, OnPay, and Deel.
-It earned 3.56 out of 5 and stands out for its emphasis on accounting functions, even within its payroll product.
+QuickBooks Payroll is one of the top providers for small business payroll, with an interface, pricing, and features very similar to those of competitors like Gusto and OnPay.
+It earned 4.08 out of 5 and stands out for its accounting functions—even within its payroll product—and easy integration with Intuit QuickBooks products.
+It automatically syncs payroll data to your chart of accounts and offers data analysis tools, provided you have a QuickBooks Online subscription.
+You can even customize how it enters this data into your accounts to meet your business needs.

 While QuickBooks Payroll is an excellent choice if you want to save money by joining your payroll and accounting processes together, it lost points for its minimal HR and employee management features.
 For example, it relies on partnerships with Allstate Health Solutions and Mineral for benefits offerings and HR advisory services.
+It also doesn’t have Gusto’s hiring and performance management tools, OnPay’s detailed employee profiles, and Paycor’s feature-rich HR platform.

-How does QuickBooks Payroll work?
+QuickBooks Payroll limitations

-QuickBooks Payroll functions best if you only need a standalone payroll option for your small business.
+QuickBooks Payroll is ideal to use if you’re a QuickBooks user or only need a standalone payroll option for your small business.
 It doesn’t support third-party integration options for strategic HR functions, such as recruitment and performance management.
+It also lacks an organizational chart and customized onboarding workflows.

-Payroll and vendor billing
+Contractor and vendor billing

-For example, besides creating a list of vendors and paying them directly from the platform, I can log bills by categories to assist with expense management and set up multi-conditional approval workflows.
+If you bundle your QuickBooks Payroll subscription with QuickBooks Online, you can run payroll and vendor bill payments from the same system.
+QuickBooks’ is significantly more advanced than Gusto’s bill pay option.
+In addition to creating a list of vendors and paying them directly from the platform, it lets you set up multi-conditional approval workflows and log bills by categories to assist with expense management.
 This is great if you’re managing bills from multiple work locations and need certain employees to confirm bill accuracy, such as when bills exceed a certain dollar threshold.

 General ledger integration

-For instance, you may use a particular account to monitor your contribution to payroll taxes outside of a general expense account.
+For example, you may use a particular account to monitor your contribution to payroll taxes outside of a general expense account.
 Besides helping you understand your tax liabilities, you can also use it to determine some of the costs associated with hiring a new employee for recruitment and headcount planning purposes.

 QuickBooks offers several different pricing plans and bundles, depending on whether you want only payroll features or payroll and accounting.
 If you want more information on QuickBooks payroll and accounting suites, check out its payroll and bookkeeping bundles.
 But if you only need small business payroll, its lowest-priced tier starts at $50 per month plus $6 PEPM.